10. “Feeling dizzy” — Chemo, Round 5

 “We have absolutely nothing to worry about, now and in the future,” I said to my inner child, and then we both fell asleep.

-This profound realization is also meant as a signal that the trajectory of my story is finally about to change.
+Looking back, this profound realization was also a signal that the trajectory of my story was finally about to change.